Barbara Knopf of La Valle, WI

-Nancy Meier has volunteered at the Wildlife In Need Center in Oconomowoc for 13 years.
-She assists the staff with the daily routine of cleaning cages, feeding and whatever else needs to be done.
-She often takes home many of the baby animals for in-home care, which requires around the clock feeding and attention.
-Nancy is also the chairperson for the annual banquet for the Wildlife In Need Center.
+Nancy Meier has volunteered at the Wildlife in Need Center in Oconomowoc for 13 years.
+She assists the staff with their daily routine of cleaning cages, feeding, and other chores.
+She often takes home baby animals for in-home care, which requires around-the-clock feeding and attention.
+Nancy is also the chairperson for the annual banquet for the Wildlife in Need Center.
 She spends many hours helping to organize the dinner and collect donations for the silent auction.

-For her love, dedication and care she shows to animals in need she will be presented with the January 2014 Wisconsin Heroes Award.
+For her love and dedication and care she shows to animals in need, she is presented with the January 2014 Wisconsin Heroes Award.

 JoAnn Lomax of Milwaukee, WI

-JoAnn Lomax, a nursing professional and cancer survivor, continues to amaze her colleagues and community with her commitment and positive attitude toward her personal mission of helping the underserved community access quality health care.
-She serves in volunteer leadership positions as President of the Wisconsin Society for Healthcare Consumer Advocacy and the National Black Nurses Association, Milwaukee Chapter.
+JoAnn Lomax, a nursing professional and cancer survivor, continues to amaze her colleagues and community with her commitment and positive attitude toward her personal mission of helping underserved communities access quality health care.
+She serves in volunteer leadership positions as President of the Wisconsin Society for Healthcare Consumer Advocacy and the National Black Nurses Association Milwaukee Chapter.
 She and her twin sister, Mary Ann Mosley (also a nurse), conduct outreach and education programs on breast cancer early detection and treatment in the African American community in Milwaukee.
-Together, JoAnn and Mary Ann travel the state speaking on cancer related issues for the Wisconsin Cancer Council, cultural competency in health care and the effective handling of difficult clients experiencing a crisis.
+Together, JoAnn and Mary Ann travel the state speaking on cancer-related issues, cultural competency in health care, and the effective handling of difficult clients experiencing a crisis.

 Stephanie Kubarth of Union Grove, Wisconsin

-Stephanie Kubarth has dedicated more than 17 years to helping children with disabilities through equine assisted activities.
-After becoming certified in Equine Assisted Activities, she started a new non-profit therapeutic horseback riding center, Midwest Therapeutic Riding Program.
-After starting Midwest Therapeutic Riding Program, Stephanie went back to school to become a licensed occupational therapist so she could help the children even more.
+Stephanie Kubarth has dedicated more than 17 years to helping children with disabilities through Equine-Assisted Activities.
+After becoming certified in Equine-Assisted Activities, she started a new non-profit therapeutic horseback riding center, Midwest Therapeutic Riding Program.
+Stephanie went back to school to become a licensed occupational therapist so she could help the children even more.
 Midwest Therapeutic Riding Program sees almost 60 children with special needs from Kenosha, Racine, Waukesha, Walworth, Milwaukee and Lake counties each week.
-Midwest Therapeutic Riding Program's slogan is "Making Dreams Come True" because Midwest Therapeutic Riding Program makes families' dreams of helping their children come true.
+Midwest Therapeutic Riding Program's slogan is, "Making Dreams Come True," because Midwest Therapeutic Riding Program makes families' dreams of helping their children come true.

 Ron Niendorf of Madison, WI

 Ron Niendorf’s son-in-law, Brian Pochel, bravely fought a five year battle with pancreatic cancer that he sadly lost in November 2011.
-Brian has been Ron's inspiration and motivation as he was able to see how devastating and frustrating it is to lose a loved one to this disease.
-Ron first started out volunteering for the local chapter of the Pancreatic Cancer Action Network (Pan CAN), but has since founded the Pancreas Cancer Task Force at UW Carbone Cancer Center, where he would like to ultimately raise $10 million in research dollars over the next decade and establish the UWCCC as a world leader in pancreatic cancer research and groundbreaking treatments.
+Brian has been Ron's inspiration and motivation as he experienced how devastating and frustrating it is to lose a loved one to this disease.
+Ron first started out by volunteering for the local chapter of the Pancreatic Cancer Action Network (Pan CAN), but has since founded the Pancreas Cancer Task Force at UW Carbone Cancer Center, where hisgoal is to raise $10 million in research dollars over the next decade and establish the UWCCC as a world leader in pancreatic cancer research and groundbreaking treatments.

 Sam Scifo of Milwaukee, Wisconsin

 Sam is beginning his 53rd year of volunteer service with the City of Milwaukee as an Auxiliary Police Officer.
-While wearing his auxiliary uniform he helps in numerous ways such as collecting food and toys for less fortunate family during the holidays, assisting with traffic/crowd control at parades and festivals attending crime and safety meetings, and helping at police officer graduations.
-Also, he is an active member in his Veterans of Foreign Wars post and is always there to lend a helping hand to his fellow veterans.
+While wearing his auxiliary uniform, he helps the people of Milwaukee in numerous ways by collecting food and toys for less fortunate family during the holidays, assisting with traffic and crowd control at parades and festivals, attending crime and safety meetings, and helping at police officer graduations.
+He is also an active member in his local Veterans of Foreign Wars post and is always there to lend a helping hand to his fellow veterans.